alandtse/MergeMapper/README.md

 #### Papyrus Development

 #### Serialization (the SKSE Cosave)
+Our sample project is tracking how many times each actor is hit, but the state of our plugin will be reverted after every game load.
+We need it to track the hit counts in the save game, and restore that count when the game is loaded.
+SKSE provides a *cosave* for this purpose.
+SKSE plugins add their own custom data to the cosave, which is stored in a separate file alongside the original Skyrim save file.
+Each plugin can register one callback to handle the cosave for saving, loading, and reverting the game to its default state (used when a new game starts or a a save is about to be loaded).

+Each plugin must use a unique ID for its content in the save file.

 #### Function Hooks
 Function hooking is the act of intercepting a function, or a function call site, and replacing the functionality with